 Our teams currently undertake specialist training with Occupational Therapist Julie Jennings Dip COT, HCPC.
-In addition to this, we are going to work with the Alzheimer’s Society to ensure we understand how to best support our customers with dementia and those who accompany them.
+In addition to this, we are have worked with the Alzheimer’s Society to ensure we understand how to best support our customers with dementia and those who accompany them.

-Our company CEO, Guy Critchlow’s father sadly suffers from dementia.
-His own personal experience, and his passion of the HSL company ethos, has driven his recent training to run in the 26.2 mile Edinburgh Marathon, raising money for Dementia Friends.
+Our company CEO, Guy Critchlow’s father sadly suffered from dementia.
+His own personal experience, and his passion of the HSL company ethos, drove him to train to run the 26.2 mile Edinburgh Marathon in 2019, raising money for Dementia Friends.

 In Guy’s own words:

 “A picture does not always tell the whole story.
-Just a few short years ago this photo of my Dad with my son, hands held to ensure he did not trip, would have been quite normal yet the roles are actually now reversed.
+Just a few short years ago this photo of my Dad with my son, hands held to ensure he did not trip, would have been quite normal yet the roles were later reversed.”